r0ver/servicearea/README.md

 AWS Deployement
 ===============

 This application was tested with AWS using same Python and Django version described above.
-Follow all the steps described at [http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Python_django.html Deploying a Django Application to AWS Elastic Beanstalk]
+Follow all the steps described at [Deploying a Django Application x ccto AWS Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Python_django.html)
 Once you complete the tutorial, replace the django app created with this one.